walkerjeffd/abcd-model/README.md

 To Do
 -----

-* refactor sliders
-* brush chart instead of zoom
+* GOF and MB to each page
 * organize variable names in add chart list
 * add reset button to undo changes?
+* brush chart instead of zoom
+* refactor sliders

 Done
 -----

+* add optimal line to optimization
 * add description to data view
 * rename reset button to clear on optimization